agilecustoms/release/README.md

 3. Once satisfied, revert any debug changes and merge to `main`

 ## Inputs
+- `tag-context` - Context for tag generation: 'repo' (default) or 'branch'.
+  Use 'branch' to release from non-main long-living branches such as v1-support (given v2 is in main).
+  Also use 'actions/checkout' with 'fetch-depth: 0'
 - `version` - version to use, if not provided, will be generated based on latest tag and commit message

 ## Outputs